SomeWeekendReading/someweekendreading.github.io/_posts/2024-06-22-llm-ai-still-bs.md

 > Thought Leader Jail until they've learned their lesson&hellip;

 I spent decades in applied statistics and machine learning.
-And yes, that's how we generally see the managers yattering about things of which they know nothing.
+And yes, that's how we generally see the managers yattering on subjects about which they know nothing.

 <img src="{{ site.baseurl }}/images/2024-06-22-llm-ai-still-bs-ethics-info-tech-1.jpg" width="400" height="232" alt="Hicks et al. @ Ethics &amp; Info Tech: ChatGPT is BS" title="Hicks et al. @ Ethics &amp; Info Tech: ChatGPT is BS" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 Now, for those of you whose taste runs to somewhat less profanity and somewhat more peer